 In common with many other public pension systems in the United States, the recent global economic crisis and resulting recession have had dramatic negative impacts on PSERS' and SERS' investment performance.
 For fiscal year 2009, PSERS generated a negative 26.54 percent annual return.
 SERS' return on investments for calendar year 2008 was negative 28.7 percent.
 Calendar year 2009 and 2010 reflected improvement in SERS' investment performance with a 9.1 percent and 11.9 percent return on investments respectively.
+For 2011, SERS returned 2.7 percent.
 Similarly, PSERS' fiscal years 2010 and 2011 investment performance reflected an improvement from fiscal year 2009 with a rate of return of 14.59 percent and 20.37 percent, respectively.